PicoQuant/MH150-Demos/legally_required/Readme.txt

 MultiHarp 150
-Version 1.0
+Version 2.0.0.0
-PicoQuant GmbH - Sept 2018
+PicoQuant GmbH - May 2020

 Acknowledgements

-The MultiHarp 150 hardware in its current version as of September 2018 uses the White Rabbit PTP core v.
+The MultiHarp 150 hardware in its current version as of April 2020 uses the White Rabbit PTP core v.
 4.0 (https://www.ohwr.org/projects/wr-cores/wiki/wrpc-release-v40) licensed under the CERN Open Hardware Licence v1.1 and its embedded WRPC software